Pat Lindamood and Nanci Bell: From Phonemic Awareness to Comprehensional Imagery

 Comprehension:

-Nanci Bell: Then I finally realized that being able to sound out a word, being able to remember it, and then being able to read it in context, that clearly is what you have to do to do what we call decode.
-But those are only part of it, because what Pat and I were also frustrated with was that not only were we wanting to get more gains than word attack skills, we wanted to improve it across the board.
-We were also extremely frustrated with the students that came to us, and there weren't very many, David, but the students that came to us, that we could develop their ability to read, but then they still couldn't comprehend.
+Nanci Bell: Then I finally realized that being able to sound out a word, being able to remember it, and then being able to read it in context, that clearly is what you have to do, to do what we call decode.
+But those are only part of it, because what Pat and I were also frustrated with, was that not only were we wanting to get more gains than word attack skills, we wanted to improve it across the board.
+We were also extremely frustrated with the students that came to us, and there weren’t very many, David.
+But the students that came to us, we could develop their ability to read, but then they still couldn’t comprehend.

 David Boulton: Yes.
 When you said they developed the ability to read...